lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 The `cs_entropy_req` interrupt will assert when csrng requests for entropy from ENTROPY_SRC.

-The `cs_hw_inst_exc` interrupt will assert when any of the hardware-controlled CSRNG instances encounters an exception while executing a command, either due to errors on the command sequencing, or an exception within the `entropy_src` IP.
+The `cs_hw_inst_exc` interrupt will assert when any of the hardware-controlled CSRNG instances encounters an exception while executing a command, either due to errors on the command sequencing, or an exception within the `ENTROPY_SRC` IP.

 The `cs_fifo_err` interrupt will assert when any of the csrng FIFOs has a malfunction.
 The conditions that cause this to happen are either when there is a push to a full FIFO or a pull from an empty FIFO.